-Whenever we sent an offer to a prospective employee at brightwheel, we’d ask everyone at the company to send them an email.
+Whenever we sent an offer to a prospective employee at brightwheel, we’d ask everyone at the company to send them a welcome email.
 The point was to let our prospective employees know how excited we were that they received an offer, and how eager we were to have them join our team.
 Teammates who chose to join us, and even those that didn’t, all said that those emails made them feel like they were joining a close knit group, where their contributions would be valued.

 I’ve done some of the most valuable work of my career over the last four years.
 I’ve helped build an incredible team, worked on a transformative product, and helped scale a growing business.
 Given that my time at brightwheel started with an email that talked about all of the projects people were excited for me to work on, now that I’m leaving brightwheel it seems fitting to talk about all of the projects that I’m really proud of.
+A History

 I joined brightwheel back in April 2015.
 The company was ~4 employees back then, and was originally called Kidcasa.
 The product was a prototype iOS app, with an infrastructure built on top of Parse (back before Parse was shuttered).
 The things that attracted me to brightwheel back then are the same things I value in the company now.
 The ability to impact a community of educators, a strong culture of ownership, and the opportunity to be part of a business from the ground up.
+My Role